HomeAll Buyer GuidesBest AI Tools for iCIMS Recruiting Teams (2026): Screening, Ranking, and Rediscovery

 Internal mobility and talent CRM: Beamery

-Large organizations often struggle to leverage their own workforce data for internal hiring, succession planning, and talent pipeline management.
+Large organizations often struggle to use their own workforce data for internal hiring, succession planning, and talent pipeline management.
 The candidate data sitting inside iCIMS represents years of relationship-building that most teams never revisit systematically.

 What it does